Onion Plants In the Greenhouse in November

 Our onion plants are sown in late October in a climate controlled greenhouse.
-Onion transplants that are subject to temperatures under 50°F for over ten days are prone to put energy into flowering.
+Onion transplants that are subject to temperatures under 50°F for over ten days are prone to put energy into flowering later in the garden.
 Our climate controlled greenhouse is kept at 55°F during the dark hours with the fans venting at 85°F during the day.
-This climate ensures the plants won't put energy into flowering and will put more energy into the bulbs.
+This climate ensures the plants won't put energy into seed production and will put more energy into larger bulbs in the garden.

 Onion Plants a Month Before Harvest